-We also highlighted a major limitation of trophic interaction models: trophic interaction models predict interactions, not food webs.
+We also highlighted a major limitation of trophic interaction models: trophic interaction models predict interactions, not food webs properties.
 Even if most interactions and absences of interactions are well predicted (high true positive and negative rates), there are many more absences of interactions to predict than presences in real food webs (low connectance).
-This might explain why our models systematically overpredicted the number of interactions (number of prey and predators) across species (Appendix S7).
-This bias probably propagated through the food webs, explaining why the centrality of species was more evenly distributed, and why the predicted food webs were more connected, less modular, and with higher trophic levels.
+This might explain why our models systematically overpredicted the number of interactions (number of prey and predators) across species (Appendix S8).
+Most food webs, even expert-based, are missing some interactions (e.g., cryptic and opportunistic interactions), so the additional interactions predicted by our models could be candidates for further investigation.
+However, our models overestimated the number of interactions by two-fold even for the Serengeti food web which probably already overestimates interactions since species are grouped into trophic groups.
+This overall overestimation of the number of prey and predators probably propagated through the food webs, explaining why the centrality of species was more evenly distributed, and why the predicted food webs were more connected, less modular, and with higher trophic levels.

-The structural properties of food webs (i.e., connectance, number of trophic levels, modularity) influence the stability, invasibility, and productivity of ecosystems (Duffy et al., 2007; Lurgi et al., 2014; Wang & Brose, 2018), whereas the position of species within food webs determine their functional role, and can help identify keystone species and prevent cascading effects of extinction (Cirtwill et al., 2018; Estes et al., 2011).
-Here, predicting individual links failed to predict higher-level properties, suggesting that there are constraints acting on the structures of food webs that trophic interaction models cannot capture.
+Food webs are more than a collection of independent pairwise interactions (Strydom et al., 2021).
+Some factors, like area (Galiana et al., 2018), constrain their global properties (e.g., degree distribution, connectance) and influence the position species occupy within the food web (e.g., trophic level).
+The inability of our models to predict higher-level network properties from pairwise interactions suggests that trophic interactions models cannot capture the constraints acting on the structure of food web.
 A consequence of such constraints is the spatial and temporal variations of ecological network, which have gained a lot of interest recently (Baiser et al., 2019; Gravel et al., 2019).
-Because sampling interactions at large scales is difficult, predictions by interaction models could help investigate the variation of interactions and network structures simultaneously (e.g., Albouy et al., 2014), which would be possible only if the biases in predicted network structure are constant across the gradient of interest.
-Given our results, testing the assumption that the bias is constant should be necessary to robustly measure the variation in network structure.

-(Strydom et al., 2021)(Galiana et al., 2018)(Galiana et al., 2018)
+Here, we compared food webs with very different areas (ranging from 36 thousand km² for Serengeti to 11 million km² for Europe), which could hinder predictions across systems.
+Within-food webs predictions, however, produced similarly biased higher-level properties.
+Area, thus, does not seem to be the major constraint explaining model failure to predict realistic networks.

 Correcting biases in higher-level property predictions presents an opportunity to improve species interaction predictions.
-In species distribution models(Zurell et al., 2020), methods have been developed to harness biases in higher-level properties (e.g., species richness) to correct distribution predictions (e.g., Leung et al., 2019).
-These models correct systematic biases in predictions similar to those we found in our study.
-(Leung et al., 2019)Therefore, methods that would combine predictions of interactions and networks have the potential to provide better food web predictions. tructural food web models can predict the probability distribution of many food web properties (Williams & Martinez, 2008).
-Information on probable food web structure could be used to correct posterior predictive distributions of species interactions.
-S
+Stacked species distribution models have similar challenges, where models can predict well the distribution of individual species but less higher-level properties of the community (Zurell et al., 2020).
+Methods have been developed to harness biases in higher-level properties to correct distribution predictions.
+For example, Leung et al. (2019) combined predicted species distributions and expected species richness to quantify species and spatial biases.
+They correlated biases to species traits and environmental co-variates to improve predicted species distribution.
+Similar methods combining predictions of interactions and networks have the potential to provide better food web predictions.
+For example, we could penalize posterior food web predictions resulting into improbable food web structure to update pairwise interaction probabilities.